petersulyok/smfc/ARCHITECTURE.md

 settled.
 A fan that boots straight into an alarm state must count as ready;
 narrowing the check to `== "ok"` would re-hang on it until the timeout.
-The sibling reading-column strings (`disabled`, `no reading`, `Not Readable`) are never inspected — they always co-occur with `ns` and vary by board and trigger (a real cold boot shows `disabled`, an `mc reset cold` shows `no reading` on the same board), so keying on the state column keeps the gate board-agnostic.
+The sibling reading-column strings (`disabled`, `no reading`, `Not Readable`) are never inspected — they always co-occur with `ns` and vary by board, trigger, and even sensor type (on the same board a genuinely cold BMC shows `no reading` for fans but `disabled` for other sensors, while a reboot that leaves the BMC powered shows `disabled`), so keying on the state column keeps the gate board-agnostic.
 At least one `FAN*` sensor is required so an unpopulated header that stays `ns` forever cannot hold the gate open.